WordpressDev/zend-lib/README.md

 ## Info

 Zend-lib is a spark that allows the Zend Framework libraries to be loaded into codeiginiter as additional libraries.
-The list of libraries available come from the Zend Framework version 1.12.
+The list of libraries available come from the Zend Framework version 1.12 and version 2.2.
 Most of the available libraries have been tested for correct functionality within codeigniter..

 ## Usage